 Aldi didn’t let us down.

 This is the most informative bag for crab legs I have ever seen in my life.
 Most stores I shop at package their crab in thin bags with cost and maybe ingredients.
 Not this one.
-According to the bag, they contain crab legs (“Chionecetes Opilio” it proudly declares of scientific name) and salt, were wild caught by pots in the FAO 21 area of the Northwest Atlantic of Canada, and meet standards set by the Marine Stewardship Council for a “well managed and sustainable fishery.”
+According to the bag, they contain crab legs (“Chionecetes Opilio” it proudly declares of scientific name) and salt, were wild caught by pots in the FAO 3L area (Gulf of St. Lawrence) of the Northwest Atlantic of Canada, and meet standards set by the Marine Stewardship Council for a “well managed and sustainable fishery.”

 The bag also contains detailed preparation and cooking instructions, something I don’t typically see on bags of this type.
 The bag first recommends thawing the crab legs; for best results, it suggests placing them in a shallow pan in the refrigerator for 10-12 hours, but you can also run them under cold water for 3-5 minutes if needed.
 It warns to eat within three days of thawing and to not refreeze.

 From there, the package offers three cooking options: steam, broil, and bake.
 Steam is the preferred method, and it involves filling a large pot of water 3/4″ deep, heating it to a boil, placing the thawed crab it in a steam basket, covering it, and steaming it for about 4 minutes.
 Broiling involves placing thawed crab on a broiler rack for 4-5 minutes, while baking involves preheating the oven to 400 degrees and placing thawed crab on a baking sheet and cooking for 4-7 minutes.